In my observation, many leaders want change and know they need to lead for change, but they haven’t been able to actually produce change.

-A willingness to fail.
+Have a willingness to fail.

 Not all change will work.
 You can strategize and plan, but change at some level involves the risk it may not work.
 Good change agent leaders know this in advance and are willing to accept the challenge – and not defeated if it doesn’t.
 They try again in another way.

-Able to withstand strong criticism.
+Be able to withstand strong criticism.